-5.14.5 Bicycle loans
+5.15.5 Bicycle loans and salary sacrifice cycle-to-work scheme

-The College is able to offer non-salary sacrifice loans of between £100 - £500 for the purchase of bicycles and/or related equipment.
+The College is able to offer non-salary sacrifice loans of between £100 - £2,000 for the purchase of bicycles and/or related equipment.
 The loan is then repaid via monthly deductions from salary.
 For more information, please contact the HR Manager.